laurakond/Artly/README.md

 ### Content

-- Default image was supplied by [Flaticon](https://www.flaticon.com/).
+- The default profile image was supplied by [Flaticon](https://www.flaticon.com/).
-  - I had to replace initial default image as it had a white border around it, which was visible after applying color choices.
+  - I had to replace the initial default image as it had a white border around it, which was visible after applying color choices.
 - The default artwork image has been appropriated from the Code Institute's Moments walkthrough project.

 ### Used code